ceejbot/modcache/README.md

 However, the tool is still useful as a *very* rapid local search of all the locally-cached data.
 Results are sortable; run `modcache search --help` for options.

 The output has clickable http links to the Nexus if your terminal supports it.
+If you have `mdcat` or `glow` installed, the detailed info display for a single mod-- invoked as `modcache mod <id> [game]`-- will render the mod's description in your terminal.

 Install Rust for your platform with [rustup](https://rustup.rs).
 Copy `.env-example` into `.env` and add your api key, which you can find [on the Nexus settings page](https://www.nexusmods.com/users/myaccount?tab=api).
 Run `cargo run -- help` for usage. `cargo run -- <command> --help` shows detailed help for that command.